JorgeF123/GravitySandbox/README.md

-# Particle Simulation (Java)
+# ParticleFlow (Java)

-A Java-based particle simulation where hundreds of particles move according to a randomly generated vector flow field.
+ParticleFlow is a Java-based particle simulation where hundreds of particles move according to a randomly generated vector flow field.
 Each frame, particles follow directional forces and wrap around screen edges creating smooth, flowing motion driven entirely by math.

 ---